ZondaX/ledger-matrix/docs/BUILD.md

-#Tendermint/Cosmos Apps for Ledger Nano S
+#Matrix AI app for Ledger Nano S/X

 ## Get source
 Apart from cloning, be sure you get all the submodules, by calling: